shrutisharma27/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 9

-In the 'Signature' field, you can edit the signature of the assistant.
+In the ‘Signature’ field, you can edit the signature of the assistant.
+Click here to see different signature templates and how you can personalize the signature, and how the 'Nurturing Line' populated in the signature.

 ![image](../images/details-of-assistant-9.png)